 Appreciate the learning journey.
 Reflect on how things are going via check-ins and share-outs with your patrons.
 When checking in, you may find a patron who is stuck: ask them clarifying questions about their ideas or process and give suggestions instead of directions.
 Allow for multiple pathways into and out of the activity, and make space for patrons to work at their own pace without feeling rushed.

 Ask patrons to team up to help one another.
 This fosters a culture of support, alleviates some of the pressure on the facilitator, and opens opportunities for collaboration.
 Besides, teaching someone else is a great way to deepen one’s own learning.
 Ask patrons to work with you and help you figure something out to model what this looks like in practice.

 ⚒️ Don’t touch the tools!

-Avoid grabbing the tools when a patron asks for help.
-Instead, ask questions or suggest possible next steps for the patron to implement themselves.
-If you do need to hold the tools to explain something, make sure to have the patron try that step again on their own.
+When a patron asks for help, let them maintain control of their project, materials, and tools.
+Instead of grabbing the tools yourself, ask questions or suggest possible next steps for the patron to implement themselves.
+If you do need to get your hands on their project to explain something, make sure to have the patron try that step again on their own.

 You can also download the above resource as a PDF!

 Other Facilitation Resources We ❤️

 - The Tinkering Studio’s Facilitation Field Guide